Halle Berry: Established actress and career fluctuations (2005–2013)

 In April 2007, Berry was awarded a star on the Hollywood Walk of Fame in front of the Kodak Theatre at 6801 Hollywood Boulevard for her contributions to the film industry.
 By the end of the decade, she established herself as one of the highest-paid actresses in Hollywood, earning an estimated $10 million per film.

 In the independent drama Frankie and Alice (2010), Berry played the leading role of a young multiracial American woman with dissociative identity disorder; she struggled against her alter personality to retain her true self.
 The film received a limited theatrical release, to a mixed critical response.
 The Hollywood Reporter described the film as "a well-wrought psychological drama that delves into the dark side of one woman's psyche" and found Berry to be "spellbinding" in it.
 She earned the African-American Film Critics Association Award for Best Actress and a Golden Globe Award nomination for Best Actress – Motion Picture Drama.
 She next made part of a large ensemble cast in Garry Marshall's romantic comedy New Year's Eve (2011), with Michelle Pfeiffer, Jessica Biel, Robert De Niro, Josh Duhamel, Zac Efron, Sarah Jessica Parker, and Sofía Vergara, among many others.
-In the film, she took on the supporting role of a nurse befriending a man in the final stages (De Niro).
+In the film, she took on the supporting role of a nurse befriending a man in the final stages of cancer (De Niro).
 While the film was panned by critics, it made US$142 million worldwide.

 In 2012, Berry starred as an expert diver tutor alongside then-husband Olivier Martinez in the little-seen thriller Dark Tide.
 She led an ensemble cast opposite Tom Hanks and Jim Broadbent in The Wachowskis' epic science fiction film Cloud Atlas (2012), with each of the actors playing six different characters across a period of five centuries.
 Budgeted at US$128.8 million, Cloud Atlas made US$130.4 million worldwide.
 It garnered polarized reactions from both critics and audiences.